 - Vacuum: Vacuuming isn’t always the most effective method for cleaning dirt from a slate floor, but it can be useful if done on a regular basis.
 Just make sure that you have a soft nose attachment that will not scratch the slate surface.

 - Mops: Dry Swiffer-style products can be particularly effective at getting rid of hazy dust and dirt that may accumulate on your slate floor.
 You can also clean slate floors with a wet mop, but always wring out the mop after rinsing.
 Don't allow large puddles of water to form, and don't leave water on the surface.
 Use plain water, or add a few drops of mild dish soap for occasional deep-cleaning.

 What Not to Use on Slate Floors

 Never use acidic or abrasive cleaning products when mopping a slate floor or when spot-cleaning stains.
 Acidic cleaners, including ordinary vinegar, cause a chemical reaction that can etch the stone.
 Strong cleaning agents can strip the sealer on slate and grout.
 Also, never use oil-based cleaners or dust-mop treatments.
 Oils can make the floors slippery and can clog up the crevices and textured surface of the stone.

 Removing Stains From Slate Floors

 Ordinary rubbing (isopropyl) alcohol can be used as a natural disinfectant for slate flooring and is a good stain remover.
-Mix 1/2 cup of alcohol with 1 quart of water, and clean with a sponge or mop.
-In the case of stubborn, set in stains, scrub with a towel or cloth.
+Mix 1/2 cup of alcohol with 1 quart of water and clean with a sponge or mop.
+In the case of stubborn stains, scrub with a towel or cloth.